Charles de Lambert (aviator)

 Lambert, along with Hubert Latham and Louis Blériot, was one of the three main contenders for the £1,000 prize offered by the Daily Mail for a successful crossing of the English Channel in an aeroplane, although he was not motivated by the monetary value.
-He took his pair of Wright Flyers (Nos.
+He took his pair of Wright Model A Flyers (Nos.
 2 and 18) and set up camp at Wissant to practice and wait for good weather.
-Latham made the first real attempt, but foundered and landed on the water, and Lambert damaged his 'Flyers' while practising.
-The prize was won by Louis Blériot on 25 July 1909.
+Latham made the first real attempt, but foundered and landed on the water, and Lambert damaged his Flyers while practising.
+Louis Blériot won the prize on 25 July 1909.

 Personal life

-Count de Lambert was married first to Louise with whom he had a daughter, Jane de Lambert.
-After they divorced Louise married the Marquis de Ivanrey, Ricardo Soriano (Ricardo Soriano von Hermansdorff Sholtz) and then the aviation engineer Léon Lemartin who raised Jane as his own daughter.
-After Louise's death in December 1907 and his own death in an air-crash in 1911, Jane de Lambert was eventually parented by Lemartin's second wife Madeline and her second husband, his brother Albert Lemartin.
+Count de Lambert was married first to Louise de Lambert, with whom he had a daughter, Jane de Lambert.
+After they divorced, Louise married the Marquis de Ivanrey, Ricardo Soriano.
+After that marriage, Louise married the aviation engineer Léon Lemartin.
+Lemartin raised Jane as his own daughter.
+After Louise's death in December 1907 and Lemartin's death in an air crash in 1911, Lemartin's second wife Madeline and her second husband, Lemartin's brother Albert Lemartin, eventually parented Jane de Lambert.

 Count de Lambert's second wife was Cordelia de Lambert.